-Performance outcomes Acceptable outcome Applicant response For assessable development PO1 AO1.1 Compliant with AO1.1 Development supports the road hierarchy for the region.
+Performance outcomes Acceptable outcome Applicant response For assessable development PO1 AO1.1 Complies with AO1.1 Development supports the road hierarchy for the region.
 Note -A Traffic impact assessment report prepared in accordance with Planning scheme policy SC6.10 - Parkingand access is one way to demonstrate achievement of the Performance Outcomes.
 Development is compatible with the intended role and function of the transport network as identified on the Transport network overlay maps contained in Schedule 2.
-The proposed additional lots would generate traffic movements compatible with the intended role and function of Dickson Street.
-AO1.2 Development does not compromise the safetyand efficiency of the transport network.
-Complies with AO1.2 Additional traffic movement created by the development would not compromise the safe and efficient use of Murphy Street.
+The proposed boundary realignment would not result in a greater impact on the road network than the existing lawful development.
+AO1.2 Development does not compromise the safety and efficiency of the transport network.
+Complies with AO1.2 The proposed boundary realignment would not result in a greater impact on the road network than the existing lawful development.

-Performance outcomes Acceptable outcome Applicant response AO1.3 Development is designed to provide access via the lowest order road, where legal and practicable access can be provided to that road Complies with AO1.3 All access would be provided via Dickson Street PO2 AO2 Not applicable Transport infrastructure is provided in anintegrated and timely manner.
-Note - A Traffic impact assessment report prepared in Development provides infrastructure (including improvements to existing infrastructure) in accordance with: No infrastructure improvements are required to facilitate the development. accordance with Planning scheme policy SC6.10 - Parking and access is one way to demonstrate achievement of the Performance Outcomes. (a) the Transport network overlay maps contained in Schedule 2; (b) any relevant Local Plan.
+Performance outcomes Acceptable outcome Applicant response AO1.3 Development is designed to provide access via the lowest order road, where legal and practicable access can be provided to that road Not applicable The existing access arrangements would be maintained as part of the proposed development.
+PO2 AO2 Not applicable Transport infrastructure is provided in an integrated and timely manner.
+Note - A Traffic impact assessment report prepared in Development provides infrastructure (including improvements to existing infrastructure) in accordance with: No infrastructure improvements are required. accordance with Planning scheme policy SC6.10 - Parking and access is one way to demonstrate achievement of the Performance Outcomes. (a) the Transport network overlay maps contained in Schedule 2;(b) any relevant Local Plan.
 Note - The Translink Public Transport Infrastructure Manual provides guidance on the design of public transport facilities.
 PO3 AO3 Not applicable Development involving sensitive land uses within a major transport corridor buffer area is located, designed and maintained to avoid or mitigate adverse impacts on amenity for the sensitive land use.
 No acceptable outcomes are prescribed.
 Note - Part 4.4 of the Queensland Development Code provides requirements for residential building design in a designated transport noise corridor.
-The site is located outside the major transport corridor buffer area.
-PO4 AO4.1 Complies with AO4.1 Development does not compromise the intended role and function or safety and efficiency of major transport corridors.
+The subject site is not located within the transport noise corridor buffer area of a major transport corridor.
+PO4 AO4.1 Not applicable Development does not compromise the intended role and function or safety and efficiency of major transport corridors.
 Development is compatible with the role and function (including the future role and function) of major transport corridors.
-The development would not produce traffic movements that would affect the role and function of major transport corridors.
-Note - A Traffic impact assessment report prepared in accordance with Planning scheme policy SC6.10 - Parkingand AO4.2 Complies with AO4.2 access is one way to demonstrate achievement of the Performance Outcomes.
-Direct access is not provided to a major transport corridor where legal and practical access from No access would be provided to a major transport corridor.
+The subject site is not located adjacent to a major transport corridor or buffer area.
+Note - A Traffic impact assessment report prepared in accordance with Planning scheme policy SC6.10 - Parkingand AO4.2 Not applicable access is one way to demonstrate achievement of the Performance Outcomes.
+Direct access is not provided to a major transport corridor where legal and practical access from No direct access is provided from a major transport corridor.